Fred W. Bopp III

 Fred Bopp is the immediate past Chair of the Firm’s Bankruptcy/Creditor and Debtor Rights Practice Group.
 He is also a longstanding former member of the Firm’s Executive/Management Committee and served as the Firm’s General Counsel for many years before being named to the Firm’s Conflict Panel.

-Since joining Perkins Thompson is 1989, Mr. Bopp’s practice has focused primarily on significant complex commercial litigation (for both plaintiffs and defendants), the pursuit and enforcement of creditors’ and debtors’ rights and remedies, bankruptcies, reorganizations, insolvencies, liquidations, financial restructurings, sales, receiverships, contract review and negotiations, workouts, appeals, mediations, and related matters and proceedings.
+Since joining Perkins Thompson in 1989, Mr. Bopp’s practice has focused primarily on significant complex commercial litigation (for both plaintiffs and defendants), the pursuit and enforcement of creditors’ and debtors’ rights and remedies, bankruptcies, reorganizations, insolvencies, liquidations, financial restructurings, sales, receiverships, contract review and negotiations, workouts, appeals, mediations, and related matters and proceedings.
 Mr. Bopp regularly represents and advises the Firm’s clients in a wide range of engagements, both in and out of state and federal court, including numerous financial institutions, secured and unsecured creditors, other stakeholders, principals, receivers, businesses, corporations and other entities, landlords, acquirers of assets, healthcare and benefits administrators, manufacturers, Chapter 11 Creditors’ Committees, Chapter 7 bankruptcy trustees (in Maine and Massachusetts), debtors, private parties, and individuals.
 Mr. Bopp has appeared before the bankruptcy courts in the Districts of Maine, Massachusetts, New Hampshire, Illinois, and New York.
-He has considerable experience representing clients in preference and fraudulent transfer litigation, relief from stay, allowance of claims, § 363 and receivership sales, Chapter 11 plan confirmation, contract negotiations, and other related bankruptcy and non-bankruptcy matters.
-Mr. Bopp also mediates and arbitrates disputes as a member of the American Arbitration Association National Panel.
+He has considerable experience representing clients in preference, fraudulent transfer, and director and officer litigation, relief from stay, allowance of claims, § 363 and receivership sales, Chapter 11 plan confirmation, contract negotiations, and other bankruptcy and non-bankruptcy matters.
+Mr. Bopp also serves as a mediator and arbitrates disputes as a member of the American Arbitration Association National Panel.